 Social Work Scotland Ltd is fully committed to ensuring that its website is accessible and inclusive for all user groups, including people with disabilities.
-The design and build of the website has taken into account the following guidelines:
+The design and build of the website have taken into account the following guidelines:

-The Disability Discrimination Act states unambiguously that private and public sector web sites must be accessible.
+The Disability Discrimination Act states unambiguously that private and public sector websites must be accessible.
 Guidelines include:

 - Allowing users to control text sizes

 - Using an easy to read font type

 - Ensuring suitable foreground and background colour contrast

 - Providing meaningful text equivalents for pictures